Can UX designers work from home?

 Keep practicing your design skills and tools.
 Since you cannot show yourself in real-life you have to make sure your work speaks for itself.
 Keep practicing your design skills.
 Keep learning.
 Always.

-For a remote UX designer, two of the most important choices you need to make are the laptop you use and the tools that come with it.
-Take a look at the posts below to help you in making the right choices.
+For a remote UX designer, some of the most important choices you need to make are the laptop you use and the tools that come with it.
+We have many guides on selecting the tools you need.

 Was this post helpful to you?
 Share it with others!